nicoguaro/continuum_mechanics/docs/tutorials.rst

 Here we show how to use `continuum_mechanics'` capabilities through tutorials.

-First, we present a shor introduction to curvilinear coordinates and vector operators.
+First, we present a short introduction to curvilinear coordinates and vector operators.

 .. toctree::